 Debra Toney is the director of quality management at Nevada’s largest federally qualified health center, Nevada Health Centers, Inc. (NVHC), comprising 18 health centers in urban, rural, and frontier Nevada.
 As the director, she is responsible for ensuring high quality and cost-effective health care throughout NVHC’s integrated practice of medical, dental, and behavioral health services.
 Toney works diligently on behalf of the nursing and health professions: She is the president of the National Coalition of Ethnic Minority Nurse Associations and serves as treasurer of the Nurses on Boards Coalition.
 She founded the Southern Nevada Black Nurses Association, now celebrating its 20th year.
 Her history of public service includes appointment by the state governor to the state’s Office of Minority Health advisory committee, where she provided leadership and direction as its first chair.
 She is a graduate of the Robert Wood Johnson Foundation Executive Nurse Fellows program.
 Toney is active with the Future of Nursing: Campaign for Action and is the chair of the Nevada Action Coalition and its Diversity Task Force.

-Eric J. Williams is the interim associate dean of Health Sciences at Santa Monica College in California, where in 2001 he was the first African American male faculty member.
+Eric J. Williams is the interim associate dean of Health Sciences, Nursing Program Director at Santa Monica College in California, where in 2001 he was the first African American male faculty member.
 He is the first male president of the National Black Nurses Association.
 Williams worked as a staff nurse and charge nurse in a variety of settings, including medical–surgical, emergency room, and the intensive care unit, and was for 10 years an assistant professor of nursing at Dillard University in New Orleans.
 In 2017, Williams was inducted as a fellow in the American Academy of Nursing for his work in violence reduction and stellar leadership.
 Williams earned a doctorate of nursing practice degree from the Frances Payne Bolton School of Nursing at Case Western Reserve University, a master’s with a focus in adult health and illness from the University of South Alabama, and his bachelor’s in nursing from William Carey University in Mississippi.